 1 Saul reigned one year.
 And when he had reigned two years over Israel, 2 Saul chose for himself three thousand men of Israel, of which two thousand were with Saul in Michmash and in the mountains of Beth-el and one thousand were with Jonathan in Gibeah of Benjamin.
 And the rest of the people he sent each to his tent.
 3 And Jonathan smote the garrison of the Philistines that was in Geba, and the Philistines heard of it.
 And Saul blew the trumpet throughout all the land, saying, "Let the Hebrews hear."
 4 And all Israel heard it said that Saul had smitten a garrison of the Philistines and that Israel also was had in abomination with the Philistines.
-And the people were called together after Saul to Gilgal.
+And the people were summoned to Saul at Gilgal.

 5 And the Philistines assembled to fight with Israel, thirty thousand chariots, six thousand horsemen, and people as the sand which is on the sea shore in multitude.
 And they came up and encamped in Michmash, eastward from Beth-aven.
 6 When the men of Israel saw that they were in trouble (for the people were distressed), the people hid themselves in caves, in thickets, in rocks, in high places, and in pits.
 7 And some of the Hebrews went over the Jordan to the land of Gad and Gilead.
 As for Saul, he was yet in Gilgal, and all the people followed him trembling.